-- LLL Leaders, LLLI volunteers, and LLLI staff work cooperatively with others throughout the organization regardless of differences, disagreements, Direct Connect Entity (DCE), Area Network, or Area affiliations.
+- LLL Leaders, LLLI volunteers, and LLLI staff work cooperatively with others throughout the organization regardless of differences and disagreement.

 - 3.1 LLL Leaders, LLLI volunteers, and LLLI staff communicate and coordinate with others directly impacted by their work regardless of the Group, Area, Area Network, or DCE to which Leaders connect.

-- 3.2 LLL Leaders, LLLI volunteers, and LLLI staff respect the accreditation and/or skills, experience, knowledge, and contributions of all of their colleagues.
+- 3.2 LLL Leaders, LLLI volunteers, and LLLI staff respect the accreditation and/or skills, experience, knowledge, and contributions of their colleagues.
 They are mutually accountable to their Leader, volunteer, and staff peers.

-- 3.3 LLL Leaders, LLLI volunteers, and LLLI staff discuss differences of professional opinion, concerns and disagreements with respectful, open, civil communication and with fairness and honesty, in person, in writing, and in electronic spaces (See Social Media Policy for LLL Leaders and Social Media – LLLI Board Member Participation in LLL Leader Social Media Spaces).
+- 3.3 LLL Leaders, LLLI volunteers, and LLLI staff discuss differences of professional opinion, concerns and disagreements with respectful, open, civil communication and with fairness and honesty, in person, in writing, and in electronic spaces.
+See the Social Media Policy for LLL Leaders and Social Media – LLLI Board Member Participation.
 They take reasonable steps to recognize, identify, work through, and resolve conflict in a proactive manner, using Area, Area Network, and/or DCE support functions as appropriate.
 When a conflict and/or breach of this Code of Conduct cannot be resolved by the parties themselves, they use the relevant unit’s grievance or conflict resolution process.
 If these are not available to them, they use the LLLI Conflict Resolution Process.

 - 3.5 LLL Leaders encourage an environment of continuous learning and mutual accountability at Group, Area, Area Network, DCE, and International levels.

-- LLL Leaders, LLLI staff, and LLLI volunteers understand how the World Health Organization International Code for Marketing of Breastmilk Substitutes and subsequent World Health Authority resolutions impact their work.
+- LLL Leaders, LLLI staff, and LLLI volunteers understand how the World Health Organization International Code of Marketing of Breastmilk Substitutes and subsequent World Health Assembly resolutions impact their work.
 At minimum, this means that

 - 4.1 LLL Leaders, LLLI volunteers, and LLLI staff recognize and accept that they are considered “Health workers” for the purposes of meeting obligations under the International Code (Article 3).